shycopney44/W_S5M1_Project/README.md

 Note how the string is formatted, taking careful note of punctuation and proper placement of the "and" before the last friend.

+The friends mentioned in the p tag come from the `friends` property of the randomly selected person.

+In the example above, Carlos Garcia, Mohammed Ali and Jason Wong are the people who correspond to the IDs inside Michael Chen's `friends` array.

 If the person is unlucky enough not to have any friends inside their `friends` property, the paragraph renders to the DOM like so:

 ```html